 - The few copies of lactose permease expressed by E. coli move lactose across the cytoplasmic membrane into the cytoplasm of the cell.

 - The few copies of β-galactosidase present convert lactose into allolactose.

 - Allolactose binds to the lac repressor protein.
 The binding site for allolactose on the lac repressor is called the allosteric site.

 - The conformation of the lac repressor protein changes.

 - Sigma (σ) factor and the RNA polymerase core enzyme bind to lacP efficiently when the lac repressor protein is released from the DNA.

-- The structural genes of the lac operon (lacZ, lacY, and lacA) are transcribed to produce a polycistronic mRNA.
-The polycistronic mRNA is then translated to produce thousands of copies β-galactosidase, lactose permease, and galactoside transacetylase.
+- The structural genes of the lac operon (lacZ, lacY, and lacA) are transcribed efficiently to produce a polycistronic mRNA.
+The polycistronic mRNA is then translated to produce thousands of copies each of β-galactosidase, lactose permease, and galactoside transacetylase.

 To gain an appreciation of the genetics involved in lac operon regulation, let us focus on the experiment that determined the function of the lacI gene product, which we now know makes the lac repressor protein.